This post may contain paid links. If you make a purchase through links on our site, we may earn a commission.

 Well-done roast | 160°F – little or no remaining pink |

-The temperature you cook your prime rib at is up to you, depending on the tastes of you and your family!
-I like my beef medium-rare, but feel free to adjust the temperature based on what your family will enjoy.
+The temperature at which you cook your prime rib is up to you and your family’s tastes!
+I like my beef medium-rare but feel free to adjust the temperature based on what your family will enjoy.
+Check out my full Beef Temperature Guide for even more details!

-Try my prime rib recipes with my Prime Rib Seasoning!
-See How to Cook Prime Rib for a comprehensive guide on cooking prime rib!
+Try my prime rib recipes with my seasoning for prime rib!
+See my Prime Rib Cooking Guide for a comprehensive guide on cooking prime rib.

 Pin it for later!